Bright, Pretty Eyes

 Fill 'er up!
 While you're sniffling, drink lots of water.
 This helps you avoid the dry, sagging skin that can come with mild dehydration.
 Lay off the alcohol and caffeine for a little while, too.
 They can dry you out.

 To help prevent swollen eyes in the morning, sleep on two pillows.
-The extra elevation can bring swelling down.
+The extra height can bring swelling down.
 Or try frozen gel packs or ice cubes under your eyes for 15 minutes.
 Wrap ice cubes in a paper towel and put them in a baggie.

 Clear skin starts with clean makeup brushes.
 Dirty ones are loaded with bacteria -- especially when you have a cold.
 Work warm water and a dot of baby shampoo into the brush.
 Rinse bristles until the water runs clear and let air dry.
 For extra protection, go over them with an antibacterial wipe and let dry.